Lamden/docs/docs/dapps.md

 document.dispatchEvent(new CustomEvent('lamdenWalletConnect', {detail}));
 ```

 The user will get a browser pop-up and be asked to confirm your connection.
-On approval the Lamden Wallet will create a new account in the user's wallet and assign it to your dApp.
+On approval, the Lamden Wallet will create a new account in the user's wallet and assign it to your dApp.

 ### 1.1 Upgrading Connection Information
 Sometime you will want to make changes to the connection information to add or change charms or maybe even change the contract.
-As part of the `lamdenWalletGetInfo` event you will be returned a hashed value of the wallet's previously approved request.
+As part of the `lamdenWalletGetInfo` event, you will be returned a hashed value of the wallet's previously approved request.

-You can use this hash to determine if the wallet using your dApp has the most current connection approval, and if not then you can send them a new connection approval with the updated info.
+You can use this hash to determine if the wallet using your dApp has the most current connection approval and if not, then you can send them a new connection approval with the updated info.
 See [Re-approving](/docs/dapps#re-approving-your-application) below.

 ## 2. Creating and Listening for wallet events

 | Event  | Type | Description  |
 | ------------- |------------| -----|